aqaPayam/NakhBot/README.md

 Guest rules:

+Guest rules:

-- Guest can only see profile previews.
+- Guest can only see limited teaser profile previews.
 - Guest can see only 10 profile previews permanently.
+- Guest preview is not normal Explore.
+- Guest preview does not use Explore filters.
+- Guest preview does not use reciprocal gender compatibility.
+- Guest preview does not use the viewer’s age, city, interested gender, or relationship goal.
+- Guest preview uses the Guest Preview Pool defined below.
 - Guest cannot use filters.
 - Guest cannot like profiles.
 - Guest cannot send Nakh.